bitcannery/bitcannery-website/pages/01.starthere/chapter.md

 ![](/images/bitcannery_coat_of_arms.png)

-*Bitcannery* encrypts data and stores it on a blockchain as long as the original publisher **actively** agrees to continue.
+*Bitcannery* encrypts data and stores it on a blockchain for as long as the original publisher **actively** agrees to it.
 When she/he stops doing it, the data automatically gets decrypted and published.

 The published data may or may not be further encrypted for a particular recipient(s).